 The more popular ones in the list that we have put forth had increased optical zooms with image stabilization.
 Please note that these are not the cheapest options.
 If you’re looking for the cheapest point-shoot/compact cameras (under 100 bucks), click here.

 These models are have slightly better features and cost around a couple of hundred dollars or so.
+These are good options for most shutterbugs looking for cameras with nice zoom and reasonable quality.
 Here are some good options:

 Canon PowerShot SX620 Digital Camera